 This dynamic training will enable you to:

 Applicants must have a COSCA Diploma in Counselling or equivalent minimum level of counselling/psychotherapy training, have worked as a counsellor or psychotherapist for two years post Diploma qualification and completed at least 450 hours of practice as a counsellor or psychotherapist.
 Applicants must also be in ongoing supervision for their clinical practice.
-A basic knowledge of Transactional Analysis would be an advantage, for example attendance at a TA101 or similar.
+Basic knowledge of Transactional Analysis would be an advantage, for example, attendance at a TA101 or similar.
 In addition, all applicants must be either practicing as a supervisor or have the opportunity to supervise at least 2 supervisees working with adults over the duration of the course.

 Module 1 – Laying Foundations